 - Board Certified by the American Academy of Otolaryngology-Head and Neck Surgery

 The cost of a neck lift varies depending on the complexity of each case.
 Neck lift costs may include anesthesia fees, surgical facility costs, medical tests, medications, surgeon’s fee, etc. While the final cost of surgery is a crucial consideration, choosing a skilled board-certified surgeon is just as important.

 The procedure results typically last around 10-15 years.
 The condition of a patient’s skin, their skincare routine, lifestyle, and the natural aging process can all have an impact on how long the results last.

-Some procedures commonly paired with a neck lift include facelift, brow lift, eyelid surgery, and skin resurfacing.
+Some procedures commonly paired with a neck lift include full facelift, brow lift, eyelid surgery, and skin resurfacing.
 A chin implant, dermal fillers, or other treatments may also be recommended, depending on your specific goals.

 Detailed pre-operative instructions will be provided before surgery.
 Dr. Thompson may ask that you stop taking aspirin, ibuprofen, warfarin, and any other medication known to thin the blood.

 He will require that you stop smoking as it slows healing and can promote further skin wrinkling.
 Quitting smoking (at least temporarily) is necessary for at least three weeks before and after surgery to ensure proper healing and to keep neck lift scars to a minimum.

 If you live near Denver, CO, Thompson Facial Plastics offers Neck Lift Surgery among its services, and is conveniently located at 3150 E. 3rd Ave Ste.
 200 Denver, CO 80206